Athlete/athlete-api-docs/_build/_sources/resources/friendship.txt

 Arguments

     :with_user_id: The other user to check friendship.
-    :status.
-If the user provided is the same as the logged in user, you can query for pending requests.
+    :status: If the user provided is the same as the logged in user, you can query for pending requests.

 Returns